boadnb/TraktorZ1Mk2MultiSelect/README.md

 B - D

-Installation is completed in 7 easy steps.
+Installation is completed in 15 easy steps.
-   1. Copy the 'Z1MK2.qml' file and 'Defines' directory.
-   2. Navigate to your Traktor Pro 4 installation folder.
+   1. Navigate to your Traktor Pro 4 installation folder.
       - Windows: C:\Program Files\Native Instruments\Traktor Pro 4
       - Mac: Applications\Native Instruments\Traktor Pro 4
-   3. Open the 'Resources64' directory.
+   2. Open the 'Resources64' directory.
-   4. Open the 'qml' directory.
+   3. Open the 'qml' directory.
+   4. Open the 'CSI' directory and replace the X1MK3 and Z1MK2 directories using the modified files.
-   5. Open the 'CSI' directory.
+   5. Open the 'Defines' directory and replace its content using the modified files.
-   6. Open the 'Z1MK2' directory.
-   7. Paste the files here, overwriting the old files.
+   6. Open the 'Screens' directory and replace the the X1MK3 and Z1MK2 directories using the modified files.
-   8. Open Traktor Pro 4.
+   7. Open Traktor Pro 4.
+   8. Open Settings.
+   9. Tap on Controller Editor.
+  10. Tap Add button.
+  11. Select Import From Disk.
+  12. Open the Z1 MK2 Filter Fix Mapping.tsi file.
+  13. Ensure the input and output ports are set to your Traktor Z1 MK2.
+  14. Close the settings.
-   9. Have fun!.
+  15. Have fun!

-Files included:
-   - Z1MK2.qml
-   - ButtonsActions.qml
-   - DeviceAssignment.qml
-   - qmldir

-Currently known issues:
-   - Filter button only functions when a channel is in its factory position (left or right).
+Version History
+1.0 - First iteration of deck select
+1.1 - Added mapping to correct filter issue
+1.X - All future versions will be managed in the Traktor Z1 MK2 Screen Mod located at https://github.com/boadnb/TraktorZ1MK2ScreenMod